-Join Joseph Lowery for an in-depth discussion in this video What we're going to build, part of HTML5 Projects: Creating Surveys.
+Join Joseph Lowery for an in-depth discussion in this video What we're going to build, part of Creating Surveys with HTML5.

 In this lesson, I'm going to run through the completed creating survey project.
 So you can see what we'll be building.
 If you're the type who likes to dive right into the code, and you've already downloaded the exercise files, you'll find the completed project in the Chapter 1, 01_01 folder.
 So here we are on the fictional Roux Academy site.
 As the page heading says, we have a student survey cube.
 So let me scroll down just a bit so you can see that better.
 And lets run through our survey.
 Our first question allows you to choose as many options as you'd like.
 Let's say I'm interested in oh, photography, glass, and sculpture.
 Okay.